Jacob Radcliff: Career and marriage

 Radcliff practiced law under Egbert Benson, the first New York Attorney General.
 He was admitted to the bar in 1786.

-About the same time, he married Juliana Smith, the daughter of Cotton Mather Smith and granddaughter of Cotton Mather.
+About the same time, he married Juliana Smith, the daughter of Cotton Mather Smith and descendent of Richard Mather.

 While practicing law in Poughkeepsie, New York, he was a member of the New York State Assembly (Dutchess County) in the 1795 18th New York State Legislature and was one of the twelve members of the Joint Committee on Elections of the Senate and Assembly of New York.

 He was appointed Assistant Attorney General on February 23, 1796.

 On December 27, 1798, he became a justice of the New York Supreme Court.
 In this position, he helped revise the state's laws.
 He resigned from the bench in 1804, and practiced chancery law in Brooklyn.

 When the Federalist Party gained the majority in 1810, Radcliff was appointed mayor of New York City.
 When the War of 1812 divided the Federalist party, Radcliff aligned with the Tammany Society, which was poised to gain a majority in state politics.
 Grand Sachem of Tammany Hall John Ferguson became mayor in 1815 but resigned to take the appointment of Surveyor of the Port of New York.
 Radcliff was chosen as his replacement.